 The Merriam-Webster Dictionary, New Edition

-New Edition (2016 copyright), The Merriam-Webster Dictionary is the best-selling dictionary covering core vocabulary of everyday life.
+New Edition (2016 copyright), The Merriam-Webster Dictionary is the best-selling dictionary covering the core vocabulary of everyday life.
 More than 75,000 updated definitions, pronunciations, word origins, and synonym lists.
 Some 8,000 usage examples aid understanding–more than ever before.

 Bible History Resources